Annual Marketing Checkup

 - Research important aspects such as color usage and how that affects customer perception.

-Once a company's brand has been established, make sure the brand is cohesive throughout ALL marketing efforts.
+Once a company's brand has been established, make sure the brand is cohesive throughout all marketing collateral and efforts.
 Branding should be used on any, and all aspects of the company.
 Every piece of the company, from business cards, to pens, to bank checks, letter head and envelopes, are all opportunities to spread the company's brand and potentially increase business.

 Signage & Location